 2D character in 3D world

-In this style we have a 2D character in a 3D-modelled world.
+In this style we have a 2D character in a 3D-modeled world.

-Here a product or visuals are created in realistic-looking 3D.
-Great for product demos.
+Here a physical product is recreated in 3D.
+Great for product demo videos.

 There are plenty of ways to do software demos.
-In the below sample we used 2D-animated screens modelled after the actual software screens.
+In the below sample we used 2D-animated screens modeled after the actual software screens.

 A screen demo, but with funky 3D screen views.